ShayanPersonal/website-source/content/home/about.md

 # Biography

-I am student at University of California, Santa Barbara graduating in June with my M.S in computer science.
-I am mostly interested in recent work in artificial intelligence.
-In particular, I am interested in the design of neural networks for vision and natural language processing.
-In my spare time I look for inspiration in dynamical neuroscience and evolutionary algorithms, as I am interested in creating biologically plausible models.
-I want to make robots.
+I'm a student at UCSB graduating in June with my M.S in computer science.
+I'm interested in all things AI.
+I like to think about neural networks, how to design them, how to train them, and what's wrong with them.
+In my spare time I follow neuroscience and genetics as I suspect natural phenomena holds the key to building our robot overlords.